mattcolman/phaser-manifest-loader/README.md

 `yarn add phaser-manifest-loader` OR
 `npm i phaser-manifest-loader --save`

-## Usage
+## Setup
-1. First create an assets directory with subdirectories:
+###1.
+First create an assets directory with subdirectories:
   - images
   - spritesheets
   - audio
   - fonts
   - bitmap_fonts

-2. Specify where your assets live in your webpack config. e.g.
+###2.
+Specify where your assets live in your webpack config.
+e.g.
 ```
 resolve: {